We just spent about three weeks looking for blog writers.

-Caveat: This “vetted sources” approach doesn’t guarantee you’ll be hiring high-quality writers 100% of the time.
+Caveat: This approach doesn’t guarantee you’ll be hiring high-quality writers 100% of the time.
 Sometimes you’ll still get it wrong and hire writers who can’t produce great content.

 But in our experience, it does significantly reduce your chances of hiring sub-par writers.

-Many guides on “how to hire blog writers” would advise you to check your writer’s samples before hiring them.
-Usually, they don’t cover what to look out for.
+Many (if not most) guides on “how to hire blog writers” would advise you to check your writer’s samples before hiring them.
+But usually, they don’t cover what to look out for.

 - Latest, not just “best” writing samples (especially their self-edited samples)